LoopKit/loopdocs/docs/version/development.md

 This section provides an overview of changes to `dev` compared to the current release: [`Loop v3.14.2`](releases.md#v3142-highlights){: target="_blank" }.

-The current version of `dev` is v3.14.4.
-The differences with respect to `main` are found in [PR 459](https://github.com/LoopKit/LoopWorkspace/pull/459) and  [PR 469](https://github.com/LoopKit/LoopWorkspace/pull/469).
+The current version of `dev` is v3.14.5.
+The differences with respect to `main` are found in [PR 459](https://github.com/LoopKit/LoopWorkspace/pull/459), [PR 469](https://github.com/LoopKit/LoopWorkspace/pull/469) and  [PR 488](https://github.com/LoopKit/LoopWorkspace/pull/488).

 * Those who want to participate in the Open Beta for using Omnipod 5, should build the `dev` branch; it is also supported in the `next-dev` branch
 * Those who have been using feature branches for Medtrum or Eversense support can build the released code, which has support for both Medtrum Pumps and Eversense CGM
+    * There are updates to both Medtrum and Eversense in the `dev` branch (v3.14.5), which should be released to `main` very soon
-* Those on the Dana pump must keep building a feature branch, but the name of the branch changed
+* Those on the Dana pump must keep building the feature branch, `feat/all-managers`
-    * Dana users need to update the name of the branch they build to `feat/all-managers`

-Please see [Table of Retired Branches](#table-of-retired-branches) for up to date information about what branch you need to build for Dana support.

 Please check the [development channel in zulipchat](https://loop.zulipchat.com/#narrow/channel/144182-development) for notifications when an update to the `dev` branch is expected so you will be prepared.
 Do this **before** you install a `dev` build from TestFlight.